 We all laughed a little as Maurie and I got back in the van, with the “only we would end up picking a pit stop near snipers” kind of jokes.
 But I’ll be real: the hair on the back of my neck was standing on end just a little.
 We were just doing our thing—eating candy and switching playlists and running—all the while being totally unaware of how close we were to things getting really real.

 I think one of Satan’s most impressive skills is to make things that are so mind-blowingly big and soul-staggeringly important seem less significant to us than a few Netflix reruns.
+Satan can take away our moments of evangelism.
 He can reduce spiritual death to a piece of fruit (see Genesis 3).
-He can make our daily tight-rope walk over the chasm of eternity feel like a tube ride on a lazy river.
+Satan can make our daily tight-rope walk over the chasm of eternity feel like a tube ride on a lazy river.
 He can have our friends, family, and co-workers in his crosshairs while we fail to put much energy into pulling them away.

 1. Start having real conversations with the people around you.